SAT: Preparation

 While there is a link between family background and taking an SAT preparation course, not all students benefit equally from such an investment.
 In fact, any average gains in SAT scores due to such courses are primarily due to improvements among East Asian Americans.
 When this group is broken down even further, Korean Americans are more likely to take SAT prep courses than Chinese Americans, taking full advantage of their Church communities and ethnic economy.

 The College Board announced a partnership with the non-profit organization Khan Academy to offer free test-preparation materials starting in the 2015–16 academic year to help level the playing field for students from low-income families.
 Students may also bypass costly preparation programs using the more affordable official guide from the College Board and with solid studying habits.

-There is some evidence that taking the PSAT at least once can help students do better on the SAT; moreover, like the case for the SAT, top scorers on the PSAT could earn scholarships.
+The College Board also offers a test called the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), and there is some evidence that taking the PSAT at least once can help students do better on the SAT; moreover, like the case for the SAT, top scorers on the PSAT could earn scholarships.
 According to cognitive scientist Sian Beilock, 'choking', or substandard performance on important occasions, such as taking the SAT, can be prevented by doing plenty of practice questions and proctored exams to improve procedural memory, making use of the booklet to write down intermediate steps to avoid overloading working memory, and writing a diary entry about one's anxieties on the day of the exam to enhance self-empathy and positive self-image.
+Sleep hygiene is important as the quality of sleep during the days leading to the exam can improve performance.
+Moreover, it has been shown that later class times (8:30 am rather than 7:30 am), which better suits the shifted circadian rhythm of teenagers, can raise SAT scores enough to change the tier of the colleges and universities student might be admitted to.

+In the wake of the COVID-19 pandemic, a large number of American colleges and universities decided to make standardized test scores optional for prospective students.
+Nevertheless, many students still chose to take the SAT and to enroll in preparation programs, which continued to be profitable.